LOS ANGELES TRUST & ESTATE PLANNING LAW FIRM

 Great question, and there are various types!
-There are acronyms like QTIP Trusts, GRUTs, GRATS, SNT, Dynasty Trusts, Totten Trusts, CRT Trusts and other types of irrevocable trusts.
+There are trust types like QTIP Trusts, GRUTs, GRATs, Special needs trusts, Dynasty Trusts, Totten Trusts, CRT Trusts and other types of irrevocable trusts.
 Each one handles your estate slightly differently than the other.
 Answer: Work with an estate planning attorney and have them as your life long advocate.

 When you speak with an estate planning attorney, you will look at trusts in two category types:

 And within each trust type are sub-categories, as mentioned.

 Key takeaway: Most people get a revocable trust, which can be changed and even closed by the trustor.
 Once the trustor passes, then it becomes “irrevocable.”
 At this point, the successor trustee takes over the estate.

 Serving Cities Nearby: Los Angeles, Long Beach, Glendale, Santa Clarita, Lancaster, Palmdale, Pomona, Torrance, Pasadena, Burbank, Beverly Hills Estate Planning, Tiburon, CA Estate Planning, Westlake Village Estate Planning, Palos Verdes Estate Planning, Beverly Glen Estate Planning, Holmby Hills Estate Planning, and surrounding cities.

 There are many complexities in estate planning.
 From will execution to trust formation, Hess-Verdon is the law firm to call.
 We have a large presence in Los Angeles, CA. and dedicate our time and efforts to getting favorable outcomes for our clients in the city.